 Taste: Vanilla and Citrus Orange, Fudge, Caramel, Sea Salt, Pepper and wafts of Peat Smoke.

-Value for Money: Once again, the quality of the product makes the price point most agreeable.
+Thoughts: Once again, the quality of the product makes the price point most agreeable.